Inverness and other attractions steeped in history

-The Scottish Highlands.
+Best things to see in Scotland: the Scottish Highlands.
 Today, we are starting our visit the Scottish Highlands

 At present, the castle hosts the Sheriff Court and it’s thus not open to the public, except for the grounds and the North Tower.
 From the rooftop, you can enjoy a spectacular 360° view over the town and the river, especially at sunset.
 A short walk uphill to get there from the city centre is worth the experience.
 (Entrance fee: £ 5; check for opening times)

 Scottish Kiltmaker Visitor Centre

 The shop, which sells good-quality woolen garments, is open from 9:00 a.m. to 10 p.m in the summer (6 p.m. in the winter).
 It hosts a permanent exhibition on kilt making.

 Is to be visited (open from Tuesday to Saturday 12:00 – 16:00).
 Highlands Testimonials.

 Let’s now resume our journey along the west coast of Loch Ness to stop, after about half an hour, at the ruins of